Elizabeth Hallett, Curriculum Director: Grades 9-12 and English Language Education K-12

 After the parent/guardian has signed the required forms, the Central Registration staff will place the student in the appropriate school with the recommended grade level.

-Based on local assessments, Access for ELLs, MCAS scores and ELL instructor evaluation, students may be moved to a different level where they receive a more adequate amount of instruction.
-Options include exiting the student from the program increasing or decreasing English language development in an ELL class, monitoring the student, or promotion to the next level/course.
+Based on local assessments, Access for ELLs, MCAS scores and ELE instructor evaluation, students may be moved to a different level where they receive a more adequate amount of instruction.
+Options include exiting the student from the program increasing or decreasing English language development in an ELE class, monitoring the student, or promotion to the next level/course.
 Students are assessed according to the mandate of the Massachusetts Department of Elementary and Secondary Education.

 Additional Resources and Links: